Budget Your Way Into the New Year

 Rainy Day Money

 Another 10% is designated just for you.
 If you want to vacation each year or save up for a new car, this is the area where you want to save for that.
 You can always add to it if you have anything left over at the end of the month.
 This is a good place to put a few dollars each week to save up for Christmas gifts.
-Then it doesn’t hit you all at once and you won’t have to skip a bill or two to buy the gifts.
+The point is to have money saved up to make purchases so you don’t have to sramble or skip a bill payment when the time comes to buy.
+This also means you may have to wait a couple months to buy that new laptop or phone you’ve been eyeing.

 Investments